Adding a table to a database

 Click Add Table.

-Cloning a table
+Cloning an existing table

 You can also create a clone of an existing table.
 The clone is created with the same columns and data as the original table.
 You can then adjust the table configuration.